ikaharudin7/basic-race/README.md

 # basic-race
-First project - simple car racing game
+First project ever - simple 2 player racing game, where players need to click buttons on the keyboard as fast as they can, until their car fully crosses the line